corporate-gadfly/Tunlr-Clone/README.md

 [![How Tunlr Cloning works](https://raw.github.com/corporate-gadfly/Tunlr-Clone/master/tunlr-clone.png)](https://raw.github.com/corporate-gadfly/Tunlr-Clone/master/tunlr-clone.png)

-Users browses to Hulu homepage.
+User browses to Hulu homepage.
 Behind the scenes, this triggers the following sequence of events:

 1. Browsing device asks for the IP address of www.hulu.com (using DNS).